WASP technical data

 With thanks to Bryan Lawson of Alan Keef Ltd and Steve Thompson of Clayton Equipment Ltd without whom this information would not have been available.

 It was decide that over the closed season we would try and carry out some maintenance tasks on WASP.
 This is covered in the section Maintenance Projects/2016 Projects of the website.

 Maintenance Project 2017

-Over the 2016/2017 winter period and after last years mechanical and electrical overhaul, we have now started on the repaint of WASP.
+Over the 2016/2017 winter period and after last years mechanical and electrical overhaul, we have now completed the repaint of WASP.
 This is covered in the section Maintenance Projects/2017 Projects of the website.